 - 1. Principles, definitions, the place of tourism in science and economy - 2.
 Operation of the tourism industry.
 Demand side of tourism.
 Supply side of tourism - 3.
 The economic and social impacts of tourism.
 The environmental impacts of tourism - 4.
 Tourism trends, the future of tourism - 5.
-Making demand and supply meet: transportation in tourism - 6.
-Making demand and supply meet: tourism marketing - 7.
+Making demand and supply meet: transportation in tourism

+- 6. Making demand and supply meet: tourism marketing - 7.
 Technology management and applications - 8.
-Communications and Public Relations - 9.
+Communications and Public Relations in tourism - 9.
 Visitor management.
 Interpretation techniques, methods and tools of demonstration, visitor centres - 10.
 Human resource management in tourism - 11.
 Risk and crisis management in tourism - 12.
 Tourism in regional and urban development - 13.
 Tourism in rural development

-14. Tourism Destination Mar nagement

-11. Learning and teaching strate gy:

-Presentations; case studies; site visits (to Zsolnay Heritage Centre, Pécs; Orfű Tourism Destination Management Organisation, Orfű; "Irány Pécs!"
-Tourism Destination Management Organisation, Pécs); problem solving; handouts
+In the presentations by the lecturer different issues of tourism presented in the syllabus are discussed in an interactive way, by dialogues with the students.
+Tasks to be done by students are follows: presentations; case studies; active participation in site visits (to Zsolnay Heritage Centre, Pécs; Orfű Tourism Destination Management Organisation, Orfű; "Irány Pécs!"
+Tourism Destination Management Organisation, Pécs); problem solving; handouts.

-Students are welcome to contact me not only during my office hours but practically any day after an appointment made by e-mail.
-Should questions raise, the classroom discussions or private consultations can help.
+There will be one written test, with one possibility for correction.
+Evaluation categories: excellent: above 85%, good: 75.1-85.0%, average: 65.1-75.0%, fair: 50.1-65.0%.

-12. Assessment scheme:
+Formative assessment scheme:

-Formative assessment scheme Classwork 1: written assignments and presentations 20% Classwork 2: discussions, dialogues 20%.
+Classwork 1: written assignments and presentations 20%

+Classwork 2: discussions, dialogues 20%.
 The contribution of the students is registered by the lecturer.

-(Classwork total: 40%) Final exam: 60%
+(Classwork total: 40%)

+Final exam: 60%

-Summative assessment sche
+Summative assessment scheme:

-ch tasks assess which learning outcomes
+Individual assignments on the following topics during semester:

+A travel on my bucket list - a brief essay

+Ethical tourism, Global Code of Ethics for Tourism.
+Environment friendly management of tourism

+Evaluation of Pécs as a tourism destination

+Evaluation of marketing campaigns and image films of Hungary

+HR in tourism - human skills expected

 Seen examination 0 %

-Unseen examination 100 %
+Unseen examination 50 %

-10 Coursework (no examination) 0 %
+Coursework (no examination) 50 %

-13. Timetabled examination Yes/ NO
+12. Timetabled examination Yes/NO

+required

-1.1 required Length of exam Final exam: 1.5 hours
+13. Length of exam Final exam: 90 minutes

-14. 15.
-Learning materials
+14. Learning materials

-15. Raffay, Z.: The System and Theory of Tourism.
+Raffay, Z.: The System and Theory of Tourism.
 University of Pécs, 2013. p.
 275 ISBN:978-963-642-800-6

+Handouts by the lecturer

-Essential Page, Stephen J.: Tourism management.
+Page, Stephen J.: Tourism management.
 An introduction.
 Routledge, London and New York 2011

-Recommended Swarbrooke, J. and Page, Stephen J.: Development and Management of Visitor Attractions.
+Swarbrooke, J. and Page, Stephen J.: Development and Management of Visitor Attractions.
 Routledge, London and New York 2011

 Nykiel, Ronald A.: Hospitality Management Strategies.
 Pearson/Prentice Hall, New Jersey 2005

-Periodical 'Tourism management'

-Case studies provided by the lecturer

-1. Module code: B19TVC14E
+1. Module code: B20TVC14E

-2. Title: VISUALIZATION WITH SPREADSHEETS
+2. Title: Visualizations with Spreadsheet

 3. Credit points: 3

-4. Start term: spring
+4. Start term: Fall

 5. Module leader: FERENC KRUZSLICZ, DR.

-6. Accredited by:

-7. Module restrictions:
+6. Module restrictions:

 Pre-requisite none

-Programme restrictions BSc in Tourism and Catering
+Programme BSc in Tourism and Catering

+restrictions

-Level restrictions 4
+Level restrictions UG

 Other restrictions or none

 requirements

-I ~ l